Picovoice/cheetah/binding/web/README.md

 );
 ```

-Or create an instance of `Cheetah` in a worker therad:
+Or create an instance of `Cheetah` in a worker thread:

 ```typescript
 const handle = await CheetahWorker.create(